visurachan/banking-core-api/README.md

 ## Project Status

 Core banking operations, transactional integrity, idempotency, concurrent transaction safety, and Redis caching for balance derivation are all complete.
+The system now supports **Event-Driven Architecture** by emitting transaction events to Kafka, allowing downstream services (like Fraud Detection) to react in real time.